danishkhanbx/Drift-A-Web-Cars-Game/README.md

 https://user-images.githubusercontent.com/83022701/161425882-79f20e84-7f6b-4f2c-8807-d8b429668b16.mp4

 ## FAQ
-This is the public version of Drift: A Web Cars Game.
-It doesn't have any code in it, but it does have the car model designs and images we used in our game.
+This repository is the public version of Drift: A Web Cars Game.
+It doesn't have any code, but it does have the car model designs and images we used in our game.
 ## Support

 For support, mail us at driftthecar@gmail.com or message us on LinkedIn.